Concussion – Rowan’s Law

 This interactive video resource, outlines your obligations when serving as the Designated Person under Rowan’s Law.
 Learn more on how to implement the Removal-from-sport and Return-to-sport protocols.
 It only takes 15 minutes to complete!

-NCCP Making Head Way – Concussion eLearning Series
+NCCP Making Head Way in Sport – Concussion eLearning Series

 Designed to help you gain the knowledge and skills required to ensure the safety of your athletes, these NCCP Professional Development modules will make you concussion smart!
 Choose from the 6 modules – Sport (Generic), Soccer, Snowboard, Speed Skating, Freestyle Ski, or Football.